 It depends.
 Photography services are services necessary to complete the sale of the resulting photographs.
 Therefore, if the photographs are transferred by a tangible medium (e.g., printed photographs or a compact disc containing photographs), any charge for photographic services is taxable as part of the sale of the photographs.

 However, if the photographs are transferred without using a tangible medium (e.g., the photographs are downloaded to a computer via the internet), then the entire sales price, including any charge for the services, would not be subject to sales tax.
 Additionally, if a customer does not purchase the resulting photographs, the photography services alone will not be taxable.

-This article does not apply to photographs sold as final artwork, as defined by Tennessee sales tax law.
+This article does not apply to photographs sold as final artwork (in digital or tangible medium), as defined by Tennessee sales tax law.
+Sales of final artwork transferred electronically or by tangible medium are subject to sales and use tax.
 For more information on final artwork and advertising materials, see Ruling #12-33.